btnwilson/ChemotherapyABM/README.md

 ### Tissue Metrics
 The simulation provides multiple metrics that track the state of the tissue over time.
 These metrics include:

 Number of Cancer Cells: Tracks how many cancer cells are present in the tissue at any given time.
 Number of Mutations: Tracks the mutation rate of cells in the tissue.
 Apoptosis Resistance: Tracks how resistant cells are to apoptosis, which affects their ability to survive chemotherapy.
 Recovery Rate: Measures how fast cells recover from damage, impacting their survival and division rates.
 Invasion Probability: Represents the likelihood that cells will invade surrounding tissue, a key factor in cancer metastasis.
 Damage: Tracks how much damage each cell has sustained, reflecting their health and the impact of chemotherapy or other stress factors.
-Time-based Simulation: The simulation runs over a series of time steps, where each step represents a discrete period in the simulation (e.g., one hour or one day).
-The model updates the state of the tissue at each time step, allowing for the observation of cancer growth, mutation, and the response to treatment over time.

 Visualization: The simulation generates visualizations of the tissue, where each cell is represented by a color based on its state (normal, cancerous, or dead).
 These visualizations can be animated to show how the tissue changes over time.
 A series of frames is created throughout the simulation, which can be exported as a video showing the progression of cancer and the effects of chemotherapy treatments.